 “Competent Person” when used in relation to the inspection and/or maintenance of moorings means a person or organisation who has demonstrated to the satisfaction of the Harbourmaster that they are suitably experienced and/or qualified to undertake inspections and/or maintenance of moorings.

-“Enforcement Officer” means a person appointed by Council under section 33G of the Act.

-“Flag A” means flag A of the International Code of Signals (the divers flag) being a swallow tailed flag, or a rigid equivalent, coloured in white and blue with white to the mast, of not less than 600mm by 600mm.

-“Flag B” means the flag B of the International Code of Signals being a swallow tailed flag, or a rigid equivalent, coloured in red of not less than 600mm by 600mm.

 “Dunedin Wharves” means the Commercial Port Area of Otago Harbour at Dunedin located west of beacon 67.

 “Halfway Islands Safety Zone” means the area identified in Appendix F.